lorinkoz/django-pgschemas/docs/settings.md

 Default: `"django.db.backends.postgresql"`

 The base backend to inherit from.
-If you have a customized backend of PostgreSQL, you can specify it here.
+If you have a customized backend of Postgres, you can specify it here.

 ## `PGSCHEMAS_PARALLEL_MAX_PROCESSES`

 Default: `None`

-When `--executor parallel` is passed in any tenant command, this setting will control the max number of processes the parallel executor can spawn.
+When `--parallel` is passed in any tenant command, this setting will control the max number of processes the parallel executor can spawn.
 By default, `None` means that the number of CPUs will be used.

 ## `PGSCHEMAS_TENANT_DB_ALIAS`